A premium or free Amazon keyword tool is a must for all self-publishing authors.

-You can use this feature as a quick, basic Amazon keyword tool.
+You can use this feature as a quick, basic Amazon and KDP keyword tool.

 Yes, you can use Google search or the Google keyword planner to find ideas for your keywords.

 But the results will be general and more related to how search engines rank keywords rather than how Amazon SEO works.

 It is better if you use an Amazon keyword search tool that is specifically going to deliver results from the Amazon database.